There are two kinds of database cluster plans you can choose from: single node clusters and high availability clusters.

-Support for PostgeSQL v10 and v11 only.
+Support for PostgreSQL v10 and v11 only.

-Selected extentions are supported.
+We support selected extensions.
 See Supported PostgreSQL Extensions for a comprehensive list.

 Each cluster allows 25 backend connections per 1 GB of RAM minus 3 connections per node that are reserved for maintenance.
 If you have a high number of concurrent connections, we recommend looking into connection pooling.